vlad2580/nginx_server/README.md

 3.An EC2 instance is provisioned, and files are transferred.

 ## Setting Up Nginx

-The HTTP port is changed to 1234.
+1.The HTTP port is changed to 1234.

-SSL port 443 is opened.
+2.SSL port 443 is opened.

-SSL certificates are generated and configured.
+3. SSL certificates are generated and configured.

-User Authentication
+## User Authentication

-Three users (admin, Vladislav, erik) are created.
+1.Three users (admin, Vladislav, erik) are created.

-Passwords are hashed.
+2.Passwords are hashed.

-localhost is replaced with www.mycomp.local, and the root folder for HTML is changed.
+3. localhost is replaced with www.mycomp.local, and the root folder for HTML is changed.

-Authentication Script
+## Authentication Script

-The auth_admin.py script authenticates on https://www.mycomp.local/admin.
+1.The auth_admin.py script authenticates on https://www.mycomp.local/admin.

-The script saves the page content to a separate file.
+2.The script saves the page content to a separate file.